ml-cube/ml3-platform-docs/md-docs/user_guide/monitoring/index.md

 As mentioned, some targets are available only for specific Task types.
 The following table shows all the available monitoring targets in relation with the Task Type.
 While some targets were specifically designed for a certain Task Type, others are more general and can be used in different contexts.
-Nonetheless, the platform might not support yet all possible combinations.
+Nonetheless, the Platform might not support yet all possible combinations.
 The table will be updated as new targets are added to the product.

 | **Monitoring Target**          |  **REGRESSION**  | **CLASSIFICATION BINARY** | **CLASSIFICATION MULTICLASS** | **CLASSIFICATION MULTILABEL** | **OBJECT DETECTION** | **SEMANTIC SEGMENTATION** |     **RAG**      |
 |--------------------------------|:----------------:|:-------------------------:|:-----------------------------:|:-----------------------------:|:--------------------:|:--------------------:|:----------------:|